harsaharsa/appgyver-js-api/index.md

-# Official appgyver.js API documentation
+# Official appgyver.js API documentation, version 0.9.0

 Appgyver.js is a JavaScript library used to access native features of your mobile device in your HTML5-based app.
 Think of it as a bridge between your application's HTML documents and your mobile device's hardware and proprietary software.
 Appgyver.js also provides you with some non-hardware related features, such as native GUI elements and transitions, useful abstractions of commonly used functions such as XMLHttpRequests and more.